 What's New in Spain

 In the decades following Franco's dictatorship, Spain became a hot travel destination largely because of its beach resorts.
-Recent decades has shown that the country has far more to offer, including cutting-edge cuisine and exceptional wines, stunning historical and modern architecture, and fabulous art, film, and fashion.
-This is some of what's new this year.
+Recent decades have shown that the country has far more to offer, including cutting-edge cuisine and exceptional wines, stunning historical and modern architecture, and fabulous art, film, and fashion.
+This is some of what's new.

-Since 2009, when FC Barcelona brought home every trophy a Spanish soccer club could acquire—the domestic Triple Crown (Liga, King's Cup, and Supercopa), the UEFA European Champions League cup, and the FIFA Club World Champsionship—Barça has remained the acknowledged best fútbol team in the world.
-Archrival Real Madrid denied them the King's Cup in 2011 but Barça had its revenge, winning the Liga again by a comfortable margin and knocking Madrid out of contention for the Champions League—which it went on to win again.
-The contention of these two great clubs is sure to light up the 2012–2013 season as well.
+Since 2009, when FC Barcelona brought home every trophy a Spanish soccer club could acquire—the domestic Triple Crown (La Liga, King's Cup, and Supercopa), the UEFA European Champions League cup, and the FIFA Club World Championship—Barça has remained the acknowledged best fútbol team in the world.
+Archrival Real Madrid denied them the King's Cup in 2011 but Barça had its revenge by winning both La Liga and the Champions League.
+In the 2012 Liga, Madrid won with Barça in second place, a situation that reversed itself in 2013 when Barça won La Liga with a record 100 points.

-There are plenty of regional air connections in Spain these days, but the national railway's high-speed AVE trains are stiff competition: prices are about the same, but with trips like Madrid-Barcelona clocking in at two hours and 40 minutes, the AVE is the fastest, most comfortable way to go.
-A new portion of the AVE system was inaugurated in 2010, connecting Madrid with Valencia; Spain now has more high-speed track in service or under construction than any other country in Europe, although construction on several AVE routes (e.g. Madrid–Galicia and Granada–Seville) has slowed down considerably after cutbacks in funding.
+There are plenty of regional air connections in Spain these days, but the national railway's high-speed AVE trains are stiff competition: prices are about the same, but with trips like Madrid–Barcelona clocking in at 2 hours and 30 minutes, the AVE is the fastest, most comfortable way to go.
+Spain now has more high-speed track in service or under construction than any other country in Europe, although construction on several AVE routes (e.g. Madrid–Galicia and Granada–Seville) has slowed down considerably after cutbacks in funding.

-In 2010, the Catalan Parliament narrowly approved a bill to ban bullfighting in the region (a similar ban has been in force on the Canary Islands since 1991); the more conservative regions of Madrid, Valencia, and Murcia reacted with proposals to give the "sport" the legal status of a protected cultural heritage.
+In 2010 the Catalan Parliament narrowly approved a bill to ban bullfighting in the region (a similar ban has been in force on the Canary Islands since 1991); the more conservative regions of Madrid, Valencia, and Murcia reacted with proposals to give the "sport" the legal status of a protected cultural heritage.
 This proposal is due to be presented before the national parliament sometime in 2013 when it’s expected to be passed.
 Like anything that even remotely touches on the question of Spanish identity, this is a politically hot issue; animal-rights activists have an uphill battle ahead.

 A work in progress since 1882, Gaudí's Sagrada Familia church in Barcelona was formally consecrated in November 2010 by Pope Benedict XVI.
-In April 2011 a would-be thief accidentally set fire to the crypt beneath the church but the damage was quickly contained and soon repaired.
-Still a long way from a fully functioning house of worship—construction is expected to take at least another 30 years—the church remains a major tourist attraction
+Still a long way from a fully functioning house of worship—construction is expected to take at least another 30 years—the church remains a major tourist attraction.Updated: 01-2014

 - Fodor's 100 Hotel Awards: Check out the winners of 2013